Skip to content

 Security Operations Center Automation: Pros and Cons & Current Trends

-Posted on 21/12/202121/12/2021 By Lucas Noah No Comments on Security Operations Center Automation: Pros and Cons & Current Trends
+Posted on 21/12/202102/02/2024 By Lucas Noah No Comments on Security Operations Center Automation: Pros and Cons & Current Trends

 Nowadays, there is an app for everything.
 Why?
 Because we want things to be simple, intuitive, easy to operate, and at our disposal 24/7.
 This has led to incredible advances in automation practices.
-Almost everything is on auto-pilot in the present.
-Most services and most menial tasks.
+Almost everything is currently on auto-pilot: most services and menial tasks.
 The same can be said for cybersecurity.
 Today, security operation center automation or Automated SOC is a growing field — But what exactly does it entail?
 What is SOC Automation?
-And, is it really such a good thing?
-Let’s dig in and give you some answers to these questions.
+And, is it such a good thing?
+What about SOC itself?
+What is a security operations center?

 What does Security Operation Center Automation Mean?